Yes Yes We’re Magicians

 Featuring virtually no accompanying text (with the exception of the titular reference to Samuel Beckett’s Waiting for Godot), the collection functions like a sort of extended Rorschach test: meaning will drift and change as you make your way through the pages, and connections will emerge, unexpectedly, from the mist.
 Samson has done a beautiful job of arranging the photographs, all of which were selected from his personal collection—even the individual page layouts speak to the careful thought process that went into the work.

-Although it would be easy for a collection of found photography to feel either dully ineffectual or contrived, Yes Yes We’re Magicians manages to strike an impressive balance, being clearly meticulously organized without sacrificing the sense of eerie randomness central to found photography.
+Although it would be easy for a collection of found photography to feel contrived or dully ineffectual, Yes Yes We’re Magicians manages to strike an impressive balance, being clearly meticulously organized without sacrificing the sense of eerie randomness central to found photography.
 Though every reader will have a different experience of the book, there is one aspect on which Samson deserves accolades from across the board: making it look so easy.
 (Kris Bone)